Institute of Coptic Studies: Description

 The Institute is regarded as the Coptic Orthodox Church’s primary research center in the field of Coptology.
 It offers postgraduate programs and is active in research, restoration, translation, documentation, and publication of materials related to Coptic heritage.

 Among the notable artists who studied at the Institute are Isaac Fanous, a pioneer of modern Coptic iconography, and Adel Nassief.
 Iris Habib Elmasry lectured in Coptic history there from 1955 to 1985.
 Another renowned instructor was Mikhail Girgis El Batanouny, an expert in Coptic music.

 Departments

-The Institute is composed of specialized departments, each focusing on a particular aspect of Coptic studies: